manabunagaoka/rize/README.md

-# Rize by Manaboodle - Harvard Edition
+# MM7 Index - Manaboodle Magnificent 7

-A ranking platform for Harvard student startups.
-Students vote on top companies and submit their own projects to compete for rankings.
+An investment competition platform where users compete against AI investors across multiple market indexes.
+Build your portfolio, unlock new markets, and win the chance to invest in your own startup!

 ## 🚀 Tech Stack